5-6-1/tang-nim/README.md

 # tang-nim🔥 The elegant sugar in nim lang.

-tang is a library that gives you with convenient grammar sugar.
+tang is a library that gives you with convenient grammar sugar, especially in the for loop.

 ## Examples
 ```nim